udexon/GOQ/Q6_diff_face_online.md

 Traditional document has developed over millennia and was not designed for impromptu communications, as the medium for writing, paper, was a scarce resource.

 ### GOQ_Q7: Can we implement the difference(s) in GOQ_Q6 in online communications?

+We only need to implement a small change to the conventional web page -- add questions.